Best portable Bluetooth speakers for outdoor party people

-Like the 80s originals, there IS one button that has no apparent purpose.
-You can switch between 'indoor' and 'outdoor' modes, but the latter just appars to add volume at the expense of greater distortion and less tight bass.
-Possibly it helps the battery last longer - eight hours is the quoted duration.
+Actually, there is one button that has no apparent purpose.
+You can switch between 'indoor' and 'outdoor' modes, but the latter just appears to add volume at the expense of greater distortion and less tight bass.
+Possibly it helps the battery last longer – eight hours is the quoted duration.

 Bang & Olufsen Beoplay A1